QaisarAbbas2024/Python-for-Absolute-Beginners/Day-08 Data/Day-08.md

 - Creating and Accessing Dictionaries
 - Adding and Removing Items
 - Set Operations
-Here’s the detailed explanation and additional points for **Day 8: Dictionaries and Sets**, following the same style as previous days.

 ---
 Dictionaries and sets are fundamental data structures in Python. **Dictionaries** store key-value pairs, while **sets** hold unique unordered items.